arturom/datadiff/README.md

 # datadiff
 [![Go Report Card](https://goreportcard.com/badge/github.com/arturom/datadiff)](https://goreportcard.com/report/github.com/arturom/datadiff)

-A library and CLI tool to find differences between a master data source and a slave data source.
-Two data sources are equal if they contain the same numeric IDs.
-Rather than comparing record by record, this library compares [histogram](https://en.wikipedia.org/wiki/Histogram)-like aggregations.
+A library and CLI tool to find differences between the records existing in master data source and the records existing in a slave data source.
+Two data sources are considered equal if they contain the same numeric IDs.
+This approach does not consider differences between other field values.
+Rather than comparing record by record, this library compares the [histograms](https://en.wikipedia.org/wiki/Histogram) of numeric IDs.

 ### Strategy
  - Create a histogram of the numeric IDs on the master data source.